kitozawr/filamentation_data_proc/README.md

 Functions for:
 - plot waveforms from oscilloscope ('.bin' data);
 - modes and luminescence ('heat map') plotter (with and without latex).

+### ./compare_ac_with_en
+Functions for:
+- matching data with energies accounting for lost shots in data and file with energies for data obtained on different computers (for user or program-defined time shift between the data);
+- matching data with energies for data obtained at the same computer;
+- checking if there were 'lost' strobs;
+- some auxiliary funcrions for data mathcing.